manish-ongithub/ExchangeEngine/README.md

 ExchangeEngince/client/main.go can be used to test and puch orders to the server.

 Both client and server use Kafka for reading and writing messages.

+RIGHT NOW EVERYTHING IS IN RAW FORM.
+Will be updated shortly.